 If you want a video player that will give you everything you need in a video player, then you could do a lot worse than PowerDVD.

-No ‘best MKV players’ list would be complete without the VLC Media Play.
+No ‘best MKV players’ list would be complete without the VLC Media Player.
 VLC is an open-source media player developed by the VideoLAN project.
 It has been around since 2001, and has a reputation as being a ‘play anything’ video player.

 However, it does have some disadvantages.
 For example, one of the biggest annoyances is the time it takes to open up a file.
 I’m not sure why but features that have been added to it have slowed it down considerably.
-Personally, I liked it more when it was just a video player.

 Still, knocking something that is free and open-source is not particularly good manners in my opinion.
 So, if you are looking for something that costs nothing and does what it says on the tin, then the VLC Media Player is for you.